Join us for the 40th annual Mary Catherine Strobel Volunteer Awards!

 Through advocacy, outreach, and service, this award honors those who have strived to ensure that everyone has access to resources, information, and the chance to participate fully in community life in 2025.
 Their actions reflect a deep commitment to dignity, inclusion, and positive change.

-Disaster Response Award
+Disaster Response Award presented by Kroger

 This award honors individuals who stepped up to help communities prepare for, respond to, or recover from disasters in 2025.
 Whether through relief efforts, prevention initiatives, or rebuilding after crisis, these volunteers bring hope and resilience when it matters most.

-The Charles Strobel Legacy of Service Award
+The Charles Strobel Legacy of Service Award presented by Amazon

 This award honors individuals whose lifelong commitment to volunteerism has left an enduring mark on our community and inspired countless others to create positive change.
 Named in memory of Charles Strobel—Mary Catherine’s son—who dedicated his life to service and honored the dignity of all people, this award shines a light on those who carry forward that same spirit of love.